DSL Internet Providers

 Can I get wireless internet with DSL?

-Yes.
-DSL users connect to the internet using a modem, which converts analog signals sent over the copper-telephone cables into the digital signals your computer uses.
-In addition to a modem, many people also use a wireless router, which transmits data from the modem to Wi-Fi enabled devices.
-You can even purchase modems that have built-in wireless routers, which will eliminate extra cables and save on space.
+You can get wireless internet with DSL as long as you’re using a router with your modem.
+DSL users connect to the internet using a modem, which converts signals sent over the copper-telephone cables into the digital signals your computer uses.
+A wireless router transmits data from the modem to Wi-Fi enabled devices.
+You can even purchase modems that have built-in Wi-Fi routers, which will eliminate extra cables and save on space.

 How do I get DSL internet?